Flying Officer Harold Oliver Prout AFC

 Harold was one of three brothers who all distinguished themselves in the Air Force.
 He had been farming in Canada prior to enlisting during the Great War and served with the 121st Battalion, Canadian Infantry, before applying for a commission in April 1917.
 By January, 1919, he had been awarded the Air Force Cross and was serving in the RAF with 252 Squadron at Cullercoats (Tynemouth).
-A newspaper report says that Harold was an expert on hydroplanes and had been attached to Kenley “in connection with a new type of machine.”
+A newspaper report says that Harold was an expert on hydroplanes, having first served in the Royal Naval Air Service.
+After the Armistice, he had stayed in the RAF and had only recently been attached to Kenley Aerodrome staff.
+He was “awaiting orders to proceed to Cambridge for instructional work in connection with a new type of machine.”

 At the time of Harold’s death, his older brother Reginald was a Brigade Major with an important position under the Air Ministry and his younger brother, Geoffrey, had just lost a leg in a flying accident.